ChrisKoivu/Now-Loading-VMS/README.md

-# Now Loading Volunteer Management Systen App
+# Now Loading Volunteer Management System App

 This is our Pre-Semester Team Project Assignment.
 The project implements an MVC architecture using the Laravel php framework.